Don’t let stress and anxiety bring you down.

 Your goal is to pamper yourself and make your skin feel refreshed.

-So, even just putting on a toner or face mask and working on other goals in your beauty routine can have positive effects on your mental health.
+So, even just using a face mask or learning how to contour your face with foundation can have positive effects on your mental health.

 You don’t see it, but your brain is being rewired to feel better with each little goal you meet.